openwrtcode/AX9000/README.md

 ## Rom

-The compiled firmware opensource-firmware-1.0.4.bin in the rom folder.
+The compiled firmware opensource-firmware-1.0.4.bin in AX9000/rom